Skip to content

 Short answers, pulled from the story.

-How many people speak Tibeto-Burman languages today and where do they live?
+How many people speak Tibeto-Burman languages?